Arista Company Profile

 R&D intensity = R&D expense / revenue.
 CapEx intensity = capital expenditure / revenue.

-Fiscal years in this slice: FY2021, FY2022, FY2023, FY2024.
+Fiscal years in this profile: FY2021, FY2022, FY2023, FY2024.

-Networking fabric node
+Networking fabric role

 Capital-light contrast